ConorHealyy/ConorHealyy.github.io/_posts/2022-08-17-Cyborg-THM-Writeup.md

 As you can see above there is two open ports 22/ssh & 80/http.

+Next I decide to run a web content sanner to see what directories are available to navigate to.
+I have used dirb for this.
+It is pretty easy to use as can be seen below.

 {% highlight text %}
 root@ip-10-10-145-36:~# dirb http://10.10.28.93